JunhaLee/Timi-Rum/README.md

 > ### Day 9 (21th Jan.)
 > Making Django server and DB using SQLite, Migrating systems from Windows to Ubuntu
 > ### Day 10 (22th Jan.)
-> Doing 5 minutes presentation, Connecting python files to Django and DB
+> Doing 5 minutes presentation, Connecting python files to Django and DB, Preparing webOS connection with React and camera module